Should You Removal A Dead Tree? A Guide for MetroWest Residents

-We’re often asked what to do about a dead or dying tree.
+We’re often asked what to do about a dead or dying tree in the MetroWest area of Massachusetts.
 Should you cut down a dead tree, or is it okay to leave it?
 Should a dying tree be removed, or is it worthwhile trying to save it?
 If you decide that the dead tree should come down, can you cut it down yourself or is it too dangerous for a DIY’er?

 In this article, we answer those questions and more, including:

-• Why you should have an expert assess a tree’s condition before starting tree removal work (there’s “dead” and then there’s “dead and dangerous” – it’s important to know the difference!)
+• Why you should have an expert assess a tree’s condition before starting tree removal work (there’s “dead” and then there’s “dead and dangerous” – it’s essential to know the difference!)

-• Why cutting down a dead tree isn’t the same as removing a living tree
+• Why dead tree removal isn’t the same as cutting down a living tree

-• Why some dead trees removals are never a DIY job
+• Why dead tree removal is never a DIY job

 Should you remove a dead tree?

-First, make sure that the tree is really dead!
-Some trees just leaf out late in spring but are perfectly healthy, others could be in decline and will likely die, while others might be revived with a little TLC.
+First, make sure that the tree really is dead!
+Some trees just leaf out late in spring but are perfectly healthy.
+Others could be in decline and will likely die, while yet others might be revived with a little TLC.
 If in doubt, have a tree service professional inspect your tree.

-If your tree is dead or clearly dying, it’s a good idea to remove it.
-A dead tree is not just an eyesore, it’s a hazard (particularly in dense urban or suburban neighborhoods).
+If your tree is dead or clearly dying, it might be time to remove it.
+A dead tree is not just an eyesore; it’s a hazard (particularly in dense urban or suburban neighborhoods like Milford).
 We recommend having it cut down as soon as possible, especially if it’s near buildings or areas where people gather, walk, or drive.

 Why should you remove a dead tree?

-Dead trees stand out with their bare branches against leafed-out deciduous trees in the background as an American Climbers crew member works to remove the large tree.
+Dead trees stand out with their bare branches against leafed-out deciduous trees in the background as an American Climbers crew member works on a dead tree removal project in Holliston, MA.

 Can I cut down a dead tree myself?

 Removing a dead tree takes much more than simply borrowing a chainsaw and cutting it down.
-To do it safely, dead tree removal requires planning and organization, skill and experience, and the right equipment.
+Dead tree removal requires planning and organization, skill and experience, and the right equipment to do it safely.

 Even if you’ve cut down a tree before, you’ll quickly find out that chopping down a dead tree is nothing like removing a living tree.
 Before you consider doing it yourself, learn about the complexities involved and why it’s best to have a professional tree service company do the work.

-What to do if you plan to remove a dead tree from your property
+What should I do when I plan to have a dead tree removed?

-When you remove a dead tree, you need to plan ahead; assessing the tree itself is just one part of the job.
-Where a tree is located determines how it will be removed, and also determines how much and what kind of equipment to use, and how big a crew is required.
+When you opt for dead tree removal, you must plan ahead; assessing the tree itself is just one part of the job.
+Where a tree is located determines how it will be removed, as well as how much and what kind of equipment to use and how big a crew is required.

 Before you do any work on a dead tree, it’s important to assess its condition and any potential safety hazards.
 Not all dead or dying trees are the same; some are relatively safe to work on or around while others are extremely dangerous.